-There’s a clear and direct relationship between economic growth and trucking activity.
+There’s a clear and direct relationship between economic contribution and NZ trucking activity.
 New Zealand research shows that a 1% growth in national output requires around a 1.4% increase in transport services.

 - 95% of export fruit

 - 86% of export wool

 - 85% of export dairy products

 - 65% of export logs